What’s the difference between CNC cutting and laser cutting?

-You have probably heard of the CNC cutting and the laser cutting machines, right?
+You have probably heard of CNC cutting and laser cutting machines, right?
 Chances are that you have also been wondering just which of the two may be better suited for your cutting needs.
 If you nodded to either or both questions, you landed on the right page.

 • Cutting Methodology